Benefits of Testosterone for Your Bones

 A 2011 study published in the Journal of Osteoporosis stated that men who are hypogonadal experience accelerated bone turnover – their old bone cells are being reabsorbed faster than new bone mass is being produced.
 Once again, estrogen – estradiol – deficiency was cited as being a significant problem in the maintenance of bone mass in elderly men.
 Blood testing for low testosterone showed that a decrease in testosterone production is frequently the cause of low estrogen levels.

-Testosterone and Bone Density Treatment
+Bone Density Treatment

 It has been stated that the most common cause today of male osteoporosis is testosterone deficiency.
 If there is any concern at all that a man is dealing with a decline in bone density, blood testing for Low T is often the first diagnostic tool to employ.